akvo/rag-doll/readme.md

 Google Cloud, so if you deploy on a different cloud provider you may see things that are different.

-I deployed Rag Doll on two virtual machines, mostly because I like to keep machines as boring and generic as possible.
-I could not get Ollama to run inside a Docker container due to the intricacies of GPU support for Docker containers, so that means I have to install it outside Docker (for now).
-On top of that, I would have had to dig into Docker networking.
-By default you cannot connect to the host from inside a Docker container.
-There are ways, of course, but I chose the quicker route.
-That's why I ended up with one Docker Compose host and one Ollama host.
-You can combine the two if you prefer.

 ### Disk Space

-There are two things that consume a lot of disk space: cached large language model files and cached Docker files.
-The stock 10GB disks won't be large enough for even moderate use of Rag Doll, so you probably want to allocate 100GB instead.
+Cached Docker files and images consume a lot of disk space.
+The stock 10GB disks won't be large enough for Rag Doll, so you probably want to allocate 100GB instead.
 Depending on how you like to organise disks you can get extra attached storage or just start with larger root disks.

-### Reserved IP Addresses
+### Reserved IP Address

-For the most reliable operation, reserve two static IP addresses for Rag Doll;
-an internal IP address for Ollama and an external IP address for the Slack API integration.
-There are other solutions, of course, but this is simple and you don't need to edit `.env` each time something has rebooted.

-if you choose to run everything on the same machine, you don't need to reserve an internal IP address for Ollama, but you still need the external IP address for the Slack API integration.
+Reserve a static IP address for the webhook calls from Twilio and Slack.

 ### Rag Doll using Docker Compose on a Virtual Machine